Sports in the Las Vegas metropolitan area: Special sports events

 The NASCAR Cup Series has drawn up to 165,000 fans.
 Las Vegas also hosts a significant number of professional fights.
 Many of these fights (such as those in MMA's UFC) take place near downtown or on the Strip in one of the major resort/hotel/casino event centers.
-Mandalay Bay is frequently a top contender as a venue for the UFC.
+The T-Mobile Arena is frequently a top contender as a venue for the UFC.

 Las Vegas submitted a bid to host the 2020 Summer Olympics, but did so without United States Olympic Committee (USOC) consent.
 The International Olympic Committee (IOC) requires that a national Olympic committee nominates a city within their country followed by the submission of the bid to the IOC.
 The USOC stated that they would not submit a 2020 bid.
 Las Vegas proceeded without USOC support.
 The IOC reportedly rejected the bid.
 The day after the September 1, 2011 deadline for bidding, the IOC revealed the six applicant cities and Las Vegas was not one of them.

 Individual sports

 Boxing

-Las Vegas is host to many professional boxing matches and has hosted many championship bouts, including the following notable bouts:
+Las Vegas is known as the home of big time boxing and has hosted many professional boxing matches and championship bouts, including the following notable bouts: